Private John Charles Simpson

 ATTESTATION

 He was married farmer, eager to do his bit.
 He travelled to Brisbane on 18th April 1916 to complete his application which showed his next of kin as his wife, Sarah, of Limpinwood.
-He had 3/5th of his paying allocated to his wife and children
+He then signed a declaration confirming he had answered the questions correctly and was willing to voluntarily agree to service in the Military Forces of the Commonwealth of Australia.
+John also agreed to allot three fifths of the pay payable to him from time to time during his service to the support of his wife

 TRAINING AT RIFLE RANGE CAMP, ENOGGERA